Spatially explicit models for inference about density in unmarked or partially marked populations: Acknowledgments

 \section{Acknowledgments}

-The U.S. FWS Black Duck Joint Venture provided funding to Royle for some early work on this problem.
-We thank Deanna Dawson, USGS, for collecting the point count data.
-Richard Chandler is supported by the North American Breeding Bird Survey Program.
+We thank the Associate Editor, two anonymous referees, R. Dorazio, and A. O'Connell for many helpful suggestions.
+The U.S. FWS Black Duck Joint Venture provided funding to J. A. Royle for some early work on this problem.
+We thank D. Dawson, USGS, for collecting the point count data.

-\begin{supplement}[id=suppA] \sname{Supplement A} \stitle{R code and parula dataset} \slink[url]{http://lib.stat.cmu.edu/aoas/???/???} \sdescription{Includes MCMC algorithms, data simulator, northern parula dataset, and a description of method used to obtain the informative prior used in the analysis of the parula data.} \end{supplement}
+\begin{supplement} \stitle{Full conditional distributions, \textbf{R} code, and history plots\\} \slink[doi]{10.1214/12-AOAS610SUPP} \sdatatype{.zip} \sfilename{aoas610\_supp.zip} \sdescription{Supplement A1 is a description of the full conditional distributions.
+Supplement A2 includes \textbf{R} code for implementing the MCMC algorithms and simulating data.
+It also contains the northern parula data set and a \mbox{description} of the method used to obtain the informative prior used in the analysis of the Parula data.
+Supplement A3 is a panel of history plots for the Markov chains from the northern parula analysis.} \end{supplement}